lumilio/Jungle-didakoo.com-README.md/README.md

 In the next section [How to login](https://github.com/lumilio/Jungle-didakoo.com-README.md?tab=readme-ov-file#how-to-login) you will find a tutorial. -->

-- If using Metamask don't share your secret phrase with anyone. -->

 <!-- ![Imgur Image](http://i.imgur.com/wJar46b.jpg) -->
 <!-- ![Imgur Image](http://i.imgur.com/lL279cn.jpg) -->